giri-10/CodeClauseInternship_URL-Shortener/README.md

 ---

-<p align="center"> It is a simple GUI Text Editor which is user-friendly and  designed for uncomplicated text editing.
+<p align="center"> A simple tool that creates and accesses shortened versions of long URLs
     <br>
 </p>